Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective: Experiments

-\textbf{Effect of the scaling factors in MM-RoPE.} \cref{fig:mmrope_ablation_meta_mmrope_scaling}(b) presents the validation loss curves of varying the scaling factors for modeling temporal, height and width positional information in MM-RoPE.
-Two clear trends emerge: Moving from $(1,1,1)$ → $(2,4,4)$ → $(4,8,8)$ steadily lowers the curve, but further enlarging to $(8,16,16)$ or $(16,32,32)$ yields no additional gain since the three curves almost overlap throughout training.
-Therefore, a moderate scale of $(4,8,8)$ is sufficient to balance vision-language ranges and fully realize the benefit of higher-resolution RoPE, while avoiding unnecessary frequency inflation.
-We therefore adopt $(4,8,8)$ as the default scaling for MM-RoPE.
+\textbf{Inference time analysis.} In~\cref{tab:inference_efficiency}, we compare the inference speed using the vanilla 1D RoPE, M-RoPE and MM-RoPE.
+We can observe that: \textbf{1)} Compared with 1D RoPE, the incorporation of 3D priors introduces only 3.5\%-4.1\% inference latency. \textbf{2)} Compared to M-RoPE, MM-RoPE introduces no additional latency.
+We also compare the speed using different decoding strategies.
+We observe a clear efficiency boost compared with vanilla next-token prediction by using discrete diffusion (mask prediction) and KV cache.

-\textbf{Inference overhead analysis for MM-RoPE.} Similar to M-RoPE, MM-RoPE needs to locate the start of visual tokens and then apply the RoPE mechanism, which requires a small amount of computation.
-In~\cref{tab:inference_efficiency}, we compare the inference speed of generating images and videos using the vanilla 1D RoPE, M-RoPE and MM-RoPE.
-We can observe that: 1) Compared with 1D RoPE, the incorporation of 3D priors introduces only 3.5\%-4.1\% inference latency.
-2) Compared to M-RoPE, MM-RoPE introduces no additional latency.
+\textbf{Comparison with different RoPE designs.} To validate the efficacy of MM-RoPE, we benchmark it against M-RoPE~\cite{wang2024qwen2-vl}, VideoRoPE~\cite{wei2025VideoRoPE}, U-RoPE~\cite{tang2025U-RoPE}, IL-RoPE~\cite{liao2025Mogao} and HoPE~\cite{li2025HoPE}.
+As shown in~\cref{tab:diff_RoPE_comparison_main_paper}, MM-RoPE consistently outperforms them.
+This superiority stems from its unique design, which holistically incorporates a comprehensive frequency allocation strategy and a strategic scaling for modality alignment and resolution enhancement.
+A detailed breakdown of each method and a full analysis are provided in~\cref{app:more_analysis}.

 \textbf{Sensitivity analysis of CFG scale.} We study the impact of the guidance scale on GenEval using 1B model in~\cref{fig:AR-DF_curves}(c).
 We find that scale values from 13 to 16 (default value) lead to decent results.